Genspect: Reception

-LGBTQ Nation says that though "the group claims that it is welcoming to transgender people", "it is broadly opposed to gender-affirming care for youth."
+LGBTQ Nation says that though "the group claims that it is welcoming to transgender people", "it is broadly opposed to gender-affirming care for youth".
 Jenn Burleton, executive director of the TransActive Gender Center Project, told the Nation that Genspect is "an anti-trans, 'gender critical' organization ideologically affiliated with TERFism, ROGD [Rapid Onset Gender Dysphoria], and Alliance Defending Freedom".
-Them describes the organisation as "an advocacy group that is known for its anti-trans stances" and stated they have "gone on the record as referring to 18-25 year olds as 'adolescents,' and claiming that this bracket should also be denied gender-affirmative care, and subjected to conversion therapy, despite being legal adults in the wake of this event.
-This suggests once again that their goal is to expand bans from simply minors to everyone under 25."
-Gay Community News describes Genspect as "an organisation that supports parents who don't affirm their transgender children, espousing the pseudoscientific 'condition' known as Rapid Onset Gender Dysphoria (ROGD), condemned by WPATH, the American Psychiatric Association and American Psychological Association."
+Them describes the organization as "an advocacy group that is known for its anti-trans stances" and stated they have "gone on the record as referring to 18-25 year olds as 'adolescents', and claiming that this bracket should also be denied gender-affirmative care, and subjected to conversion therapy, despite being legal adults in the wake of this event.
+This suggests once again that their goal is to expand bans from simply minors to everyone under 25".
+Gay Community News describes Genspect as "an organization that supports parents who don't affirm their transgender children, espousing the pseudoscientific 'condition' known as Rapid Onset Gender Dysphoria (ROGD), condemned by WPATH, the American Psychiatric Association and American Psychological Association".

 The Florida Phoenix described Genspect as "an anti-trans fringe group...which claims many more people detransition than is factual".
-Valigia Blu described Genspect as "emblematic" of a form of "anti-trans activism [which] uses scientific language as a source of self-legitimation and as a tool for protesting institutions, organizations and more generally the scientific community and authorities (and above all their internal evaluation and validation methods)."
-Jamie Bowman, an educator and advocate for families of transgender youth, stated Genspect uses "propaganda and scare tactics to convince parents to not support their children."
+Valigia Blu described Genspect as "emblematic" of a form of "anti-trans activism [which] uses scientific language as a source of self-legitimation and as a tool for protesting institutions, organizations and more generally the scientific community and authorities (and above all their internal evaluation and validation methods)".
+Jamie Bowman, an educator and advocate for families of transgender youth, stated Genspect uses "propaganda and scare-tactics to convince parents to not support their children".

-In response to the Oklahoma Millstone Act, which bans gender-affirming care for those under 26 and makes providing or having provided it a felony, Alejandra Caraballo stated "we have been warning everyone that the inevitable goal of the anti trans movement was to ban all gender affirming care and effectively criminalize trans people from existing.
-Groups like Genspect have been laying the groundwork for this."
+In response to the Oklahoma Millstone Act, which bans gender-affirming care for those under 26 and makes providing or having provided it a felony, Alejandra Caraballo stated "we have been warning everyone that the inevitable goal of the anti trans movement was to ban all gender affirming care and effectively criminalize trans-people from existing.
+Groups like Genspect have been laying the groundwork for this".

-The Hill stated "efforts to restrict transgender adults’ access to health care lean heavily on claims from so-called “gender-critical” organizations that young people should not be recognized as adults before they turn 25, when the human brain is believed to reach full maturity", linking to Genspect as an example.
+The Hill stated "efforts to restrict transgender adults' access to health care lean heavily on claims from so-called "gender-critical" organizations that young people should not be recognized as adults before they turn 25, when the human brain is believed to reach full maturity", linking to Genspect as an example.

-The Sunday Times and The Times described it as an organisation that advocates for the parents of gender-questioning children.
+The Sunday Times and The Times described it as an organization that advocates for the parents of gender-questioning children.
 The Daily Telegraph describes Genspect as a group supporting parents troubled by the gender-related medical treatment received by their children.
-The Economist describes the organisation as "an international group of clinicians and parents".
+The Economist describes the organization as "an international group of clinicians and parents".

+In June 2024, the Southern Poverty Law Center released their annual 2023 report and designated Genspect and SEGM as anti-LGBTQ hate groups, saying that they propagate "anti-LGBTQ+ pseudoscience, especially regarding transgender healthcare".